ssvat/sdc-fsp/README.md

-I create functional safety documents based on what you learned in the lessons.
-These documents are simplified versions of what a functional safety manager would create as part of a safety case.
+I create functional safety documents, which are simplified versions of what a functional safety manager would create as part of a safety case.
 A safety case is a collection of documents proving that a project has made a vehicle safer.

 ### Description of Repo Files